vobyjs/oby/README.md

 obj.produce ( prev => {
   prev.foo.bar = false;
 }); // => { foo: { bar: false } }

+// "select" method for creating a readonly Observable out of the return of the passed function

+const objSelected = obj.select ( obj => obj.foo.bar ); // => ObservableReadonly<boolean>

 // "readonly" method for getting a readonly Observable out of the current one, readonly Observables provide no APIs for changing the value they are pointing to